 The budget for this programme is based on an annual equivalent of the existing awards subject to a maximum equating to £1 million over three years.
 Applicants will not be able to apply for more funding (annual equivalent) than they are currently on and no more than £1 million pro-rata (£333,333 for one year).
-Eligible applicants will be provided with this figure by the end of January 2024.
+Eligible applicants were provided with this figure in December 2023.